-All possible pollution sources must be identified and all reasonable steps taken to prevent pollution or accidental spillages.
+All possible pollution sources must be identified and all reasonable steps are taken to prevent pollution or accidental spillages.

-Ensure that all concentrated potential sources of pollution are protected (bunded) in order to minimise the risk of accidental spillage or pollution.
-Storage tanks should be bunded in such a way to contain at least 120% of the storage tank's capacity.
+• Ensure that all concentrated potential sources of pollution are protected (bunded) to minimize the risk of accidental spillage or pollution.
+Storage tanks should be bunded in such a way as to contain at least 120% of the storage tank's capacity.

-8.7 SEWERAGE MANAGEMENT
+8.7 SEWERAGE MANAGEMENT (NOT APPLICABLE)

-If applicable sewerage must be installed in accordance with the Municipal regulations and Department of Water and Sanitation (DWS) requirements.
+If applicable sewerage must be installed in accordance with the Municipal regulations and Department of Water Affairs (DWA) requirements.

-- Sewerage management must aim at the prevention of pollution and must be maintained on a regular basis. - Maintenance records must be kept.
+- Sewerage management must aim at the prevention of pollution and must be maintained regularly. - Maintenance records must be kept.